 Just four years after that advertisement the show was over for my once famous multi-image production company… and the infrastructure that had once supported…

-The association for multi-image lowered its flag for the last time…
+An industry of thousands and thousands of professionals was fading.
+One by one the great slide houses closed up shop… The association for multi-image lowered its flag for the last time…

 Even the late and great audio visual laboratories… the company that started it all… completed their last production run.